-This post is our guide for the best things to do in Algarve, with tips including historical places, sports, nature, food and shopping.
+This post is our guide for the best things to do in Algarve (Portugal), with tips including historical places, sports, nature, food and shopping.

-In the Algarve you can enjoy excellent weather, beautiful landscapes, rich historical heritage, diverse cultural offer and great food.
+In the Algarve, in the south of Portugal, you can enjoy excellent weather, beautiful landscapes, rich historical heritage, diverse cultural offer and great food.
 This region is the ideal place for a pleasant family vacation or to live all year round.
 So you are about to find out what are the best things to do in Algarve.

 The Algarve Region